 10 Questions to Answer Before Meeting your Website Designer

-We have many website consultations here at Nettl, and have come to realise that although many people know they need a new website, they don’t know further details into what, why and how the project will work.
+We have many website consultations here at Nettl, and have come to realise that many of our client’s know they need a new website or to make changes to the existing one, but are unsure why and what they really want to achieve from the project.

 #1 What is the main purpose for your website?